takeoff-env/takeoff-blueprint-default/README.md

      |- README.md # The file you are looking at!
 ```

-Inside the docker folder and several docker files which create the environments.
+Inside the docker folder are several docker files which create the environments.

 The default environments are listed below with the main environments from their docker files.